• Skip to primary navigation

 How to Make Chocolate Protein Muffins

-Pour the batter into a lined muffin pan, filling each cup nearly to the top.
-Silicone muffin molds are amazing!
+1. Pour the batter into a lined muffin pan, filling each cup nearly to the top.
+Silicone muffin molds are a great alternative to paper liners!
 Because they are re-usable, they reduce waste and save you money.
 Plus, I rarely have an issue with baked goods sticking to them.

-Next, place the muffins in the oven and bake at 350 degrees F for 25 minutes.
-These protein muffins come out fluffy, well risen and smell amazing!
+1. Next, place the muffins in the oven and bake at 350 degrees F for 25 minutes.
+They come out fluffy, well risen and smell amazing!

 Storage